openmobilemaps/maps-core/android/readme.md

 <h2>Installation</h2>

+### Add the JCenter Dependency

 This library is available on JCenter.
-Include it with:
+To add it to your Android project, add the following line to your build.gradle

 ```
+dependencies {
   implementation 'io.openmobilemaps.mapscore:mapscore-android:1.2.0'
+}
 ```

+Make sure you have jcenter() listed in your project repositories.

+### Local Dependency

-Either include the `android` folder as a module in the Android project or move the generated .aar to e.g. the `app/libs` folder of the project and include it in the project via the apps `build.gradle`:
+Alternatively, either include the `android` folder as a module in the Android project or move the generated .aar to e.g. the `app/libs` folder of the project and include it in the project via the apps `build.gradle`:

 ```
 implementation fileTree(dir: 'libs', include: ['*.aar'])